Mari-Hayashi/CS172_Final_Project/README.md

 ### Part 2 - Indexer
-Instructions on how to deploy the system.
-Ideally, you should include an indexer.bat (Windows) or indexer.sh (Unix/Linux) executable file that takes as input all necessary parameters .
-Example: [user@server] ./indexer.sh < output − dir >
 The crawler gives us a zip folder containing HTML files.
 Our code in ```html_upload.py``` parses the HTML files and creates a "bulk document".
 This information is then used to perform a bulk upload to ElasticSearch with curl commands that we wrote into the code.
 Doing so allows us to parse the HtmL files, format the uploads, and perform a bulk upload all in one file.

 Note: The HTML files in the zip file does not have a URL associated with it.
 What we did is we have a text file called ```filenames.txt```, which has mapping of the name of the HTML files to the link/URL.
 Our code references ```filenames.txt``` to get the link/URL for each HTML file.

-Thus, to perform all of the steps mentioned above, we can run the command ```python html_upload.py <html_folder_name> filesname.txt <index_name>```.
+Thus, to perform all of the steps mentioned above, we can run the command ```python html_upload.py <html_folder_name> filenames.txt <index_name>```.

+Also, during testing, we found that the operating system changes the format of the query string.
+What works on Windows fails on MacOS and vice versa.
+To address this issue, we added checks to determine the OS that the program is running on and return the correct format for the query string.

 ### Part 3 - Extension
 For an extension, we developed a web-based interface that allows user to enter the query and search for the documents that are relevant to the user query.
 I used React  to build the front-end components and Node.js to build the back-end component.
 Node.js communicate with the Elastic Search to get the results.